-- Ship is bareboat chartered to a body corporate, entity or such other person qualified to own a Maltese ship;
+- The ship is bareboat chartered to a body corporate, entity or such other person qualified to own a Maltese ship;

-- Ship is not a Maltese ship, and is registered in a compatible registry;
+- The ship is not a Maltese ship, and is registered in a compatible registry;

-- Ship is not registered in another bareboat registry.
+- The ship is not registered in another bareboat registry.